Volunteer Mentorship Program

 • Acting as a liaison with other health professionals

-If all this seems like something you would be interested in, you may be wondering, am I a candidate?
 Although Canada East Spine Centre does not have requirements to apply, the candidate who is typically hired is:

-• Either an undergraduate or graduate student
+• Is either an undergraduate or graduate student

 • Has interest in fields of medicine or research